Liechtenstein Hiking Inn-to-Inn Adventure

 Want to make this trip even more memorable?
 Grab your friends and pick a date.
 We can run this tour with as few as eight participants including one professional Zephyr tour guide.

-- Cost Per Person: $3,500
+• Cost Per Person: $3,500

-- Single Supplement: $700
+• Single Supplement: $700

-- Private Tour Minimum: 8
+• Private Tour Minimum: 8

-- Activities: Inn-to-Inn Hiking
+• Activities: Inn-to-Inn Hiking

-- Difficulty: Moderate
+Moderate

 Trip Highlights

-- Hike from inn to inn across the country of Liechtenstein, starting in Switzerland and ending in Austria.
+• Hike from inn to inn across the country of Liechtenstein, starting in Switzerland and ending in Austria.

-- Be delighted at how much there is to discover, from castles to chapels to ceramics to the delicious cuisine!
+• Be delighted at how much there is to discover, from castles to chapels to ceramics to the delicious cuisine!

-- Take in the scenic beauty of a country with lush green fields, craggy mountains, and small villages.
+• Take in the scenic beauty of a country with lush green fields, craggy mountains, and small villages.

-- Experience and savor the local wine and spirits, and the fine chocolatier and patisserie shops.
+• Experience and savor the local wine and spirits, and the fine chocolatier and patisserie shops.

-- Stay overnight in the charming and peaceful Alpine villages of Balzers and Triesen.
+• Stay overnight in the charming and peaceful Alpine villages of Balzers and Triesen.

-- Enjoy a warm shower, delicious dinner, and soft bed after your hike each day.
+• Enjoy a warm shower, delicious dinner, and soft bed after your hike each day.

-DAY 1: MAIENFELD, AUSTRIA > BALZERS, LIECHTENSTEIN
+DAY 1: BAD RAGAZ, SWITZERLAND > BALZERS, LIECHTENSTEIN

 DAY 2: BALZERS > TRIESEN

-After breakfast we begin our hike, leaving Balzers for Triesen.
-We start out with a steep but short incline up to and down from the Gutenberg Castle.
-The castle is still intact and we can wander into the courtyard; it's first recorded mention is from the year 1296.The walk then continues along what is an old Roman road and stays mostly flat with a few ups and downs.
+After breakfast we shuttle back to Balzers to begin our hike to Triesen.
+We start with a steep but short incline up to and down from the Gutenberg Castle.
+The castle is still intact, and we can wander into the courtyard; its first recorded mention is from the year 1296.
+The walk then continues along what is an old Roman road and stays mostly flat with a few ups and downs.
 Lunch is on your own in the town of Triesen, from where you can catch a bus to shorten the walk.
-After lunch the hike continues uphill to St Mamerten Chapel, an excellent place to stop and admire the view.
-After time for a shower and short rest, we'll have two treats for you.
-First we will have an optional guided tour of the Walser Museum, featuring local customs and traditional village life of the Walser people, from the Wallis (or Valais) region.
+After lunch, the hike continues uphill to St Mamerten Chapel, an excellent place to stop and admire the view.
+After time for a shower and a short rest, we'll have two treats for you.
+First, we will have an optional guided tour of the Walser Museum, featuring local customs and traditional village life of the Walser people, from the Wallis (or Valais) region.
 Then we will do a private tasting of Wicca spirits made from local herbs.
-Dinner tonight is a short walk away at Restaurant Kainer.
+Dinner tonight is a short walk away at a local restaurant.
 Hiking Distance: 15.4 Kilometers (9.6 Miles)

 DAY 3: TRIESEN > VADUZ

 Today is a shorter hike because we end in the capital city of Vaduz, which is a great place to enjoy some free time.
 Our route starts by leading us past a glacial erratic - a large boulder deposited here in the last ice age - and uphill to the village of Prufatscheng, which has excellent views over the valley.
 We then head downhill, sharply at times, past the ruins of Schalun Castle, perched above the city of Vaduz.
 We'll then pass the still-inhabited Vaduz Castle and continue on into the town center.
 You can choose to add an extra three kilometers by walking down to the Rhine River and the pedestrian bridge Alte Rheinbrücke and back.
 We'll also take a walk to the Hofkellerei Liechtenstein, the winery owned by the royal family, for a tasting.
-Dinner tonight is at Altenbach.
+Dinner tonight is at another local restaurant.
 Hiking Distance: 8.5 or 11.5 Kilometers (5.3 or 7.1 miles)

 DAY 4: VADUZ > NENDELN